Developer Guide

 Each of the methods obtains the

-to find the exact value of the summary detail such as “number of ungraded
+length of the corresponding FilteredList to find the exact value of the summary detail such as “number of ungraded

 missions”.
-The value is then set by calling the corresponding AddressBook
+The value is then set by calling the corresponding AddressBook setter methods, which then leads to the

-corresponding call of the Summary
+corresponding call of the Summary object’s setter method call.

-string is obtained through the LogicManager
+The always updated Summary string is obtained through the LogicManager and displayed as a Label in the Graphical

 User Interface.

-method call will lead to a sequence of method calls, which results in a StringProperty
+A LogicManager’s getSummary method call will lead to a sequence of method calls, which results in a StringProperty of summary details being returned.

-skipped, going straight to calling the updateUngradedMissionsSummaryDetail
+skipped, going straight to calling the updateUngradedMissionsSummaryDetail method of ModelManager to do the

 similar syncing of summary details.